upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/1970s-complexity-era.md

-# 1970s — Complexity Era
+# 1970s — Complexity era

 By the late 1960s, the central problem of Software Engineering had shifted.
 The issue was no longer merely *how to produce programs*, but how to manage their growing complexity.
 Systems were expanding in size, teams were increasing, and coordination failures were becoming visible.